 The Master and Doctoral Program in Law has several international agreements.
-UniCEUB Law Program is one of the institutions with the largest number of agreements in the country.
-Everyone can participate, and there is the possibility of exchange experiences and scholarships.
+CEUB Law Program is one of the institutions with the largest number of agreements the country.
+Everyone can participate, and there is the possibility of exchangeexperiences and scholarships.
 For more information, the student should talk with his advisor or the course coordinator or visit the Program's website link on international cooperation.